 Our final words on the game of fashion

-Whilst we didn't nail the formula for the next Candy Crush of fashion gaming, we found plenty that fashion brands can learn from the enticing nature of gaming to increase brand engagement.
+Whilst we didn't nail the formula for the next Candy Crush of fashion gaming, we found plenty that fashion brands can learn from the enticing nature of mobile gaming to increase brand engagement.
 Fashion brands can find new moments to interact with consumers by filling their 'empty' time with a fun escape into the world of fashion, offering style advice and virtual fitting rooms to put these skills into practice.
 So, you can do worse than looking at the successful engagement mechanics of gaming when building or updating your fashion app, so be ready to play along with the game of fashion and hopefully you will win!

 Aysia Mayers & Simran Sadhra